Terry Stephens

 Terence John Stephens (born 11 June 1959) is an Australian politician, and a member of the South Australian Legislative Council since being elected in 2002, representing the South Australian Division of the Liberal Party of Australia.
 He is the President of the South Australian Legislative Council since May 2022.
-He previously served in this role from February to September 2020, but resigned after becoming embroiled in an allowances scandal.
+He previously served in this role from February to September 2020.

 Background

 Prior to his entry in to politics, Stephens was a company director for 20 years, and was involved in community activities, being a life member of South Whyalla Football Club, life member of the Whyalla Football League, patron of Norwood District Basketball Club, a City of Whyalla Councillor, a member of the Whyalla Chamber of Commerce, and chair of the Westlands Traders Association.